JorritScholten/SpotifyBackup/README.md

           - [ ] handle updating SpotifyUser info from simplified/public to detailed
         - [x] Create repository for SpotifyPlaylist
           - [x] Create repository for SpotifyPlaylistItem
-        - [ ] Create repository for Users Liked/Saved Songs
+        - [x] Create repository for Users Liked/Saved Songs
+          - [ ] handle tracks being removed
+          - [ ] create method to get list of track ids for a specific user

 [//]: # (## Documentation)